mieubrisse/personal-writing/psychic-warfare-defense-systems/post.md

 I've also configured it so that Instagram only unblocks at 07:30 and Discord at 09:00, so there's no risk of me waking up and immediately going to them.

-> ⚠️ The gap between "app blocked" and "bedtime" is intentional.
-20:30 to 22:00 gives me 90 minutes to wind down with music, reading, journaling, or just sitting around.
-This buffer is _critical_.
-If your apps are available right up to bedtime, you'll be doom-scrolling at 21:59 and wondering why you can't fall asleep.
+> ℹ️ The gap between "app blocked" and "bedtime" is intentional.
+20:30 to 22:00 gives me 90 minutes to wind down with music, reading, journalling, or playing guitar.
+This buffer is critical.
+If your apps are available right up to bedtime, you'll be doomscrolling at 21:59 and wondering why you can't fall asleep.

 Per-App Defenses
 ----------------